 Oh Hey, Look!
 It’s Mara!
 Do You Think She’d Like Some Tea?

 Let me apologize in advance for the impending conspiratorial statements.
-The point is – if you are an artist or philosopher who’s ideas threaten the status quo, you’ll find yourself on a relevatory path of suffering for truth, assaulted on all sides by distractions, frenemies poisoned against you and outright malevalent forces.
+The point is – if you are an artist or philosopher whose ideas threaten the status quo, you’ll find yourself on a relevatory path of suffering for truth, assaulted on all sides by distractions, frenemies poisoned against you and outright malevalent forces.

 If you make it too far, but refuse to give in, there may be powerful forces who seek to get you off that path by any means necessary.
-It is most effective to do so by offering you a career opportunity and essentially buying you off, but really they want to keep you busy and keep you close, while appearing to be your friend.
+It is most effective to do so by offering you a career opportunity and essentially buying you off.
+Actually, they want to keep you busy and keep you close, while appearing to be your friend.
 They don’t seek to become overt enemies and “they” aren’t exactly evil, cigar-smoking, men in suits.
 But beware, if you are a true threat in any big way, the people on the top of that pyramid of power do not play nice.
 You will not know what hit you.
 Usually, they start with a metaphorical gift-basket though.
 Hey, look!
-Wine and chocalates!
+Wine and chocolates!
 If you’re lucky, you’ll have some mimosas.
 Perhaps some brunch and coffee.

 The very best artists know that they’ll be presented with an assault of enticing distractions.
 They are well aware that great art is mystifying.
-Moreover, they have the capacity to develop a unique vision or message, but they are familiar enough with it and other ideas to understand that their ideas may be dangerous.
+Moreover, they have the capacity to develop a unique vision or message, but they are familiar enough with it to understand that their ideas may be dangerous.
 Therefore, this artist may seek to limit exposure to protect his/her voice.

 For example, not to say I’m an example of this class of UG Artist, but I know that I can’t post my blogs on Reddit or my account will be deleted.
 The /r/philosophy and /r/askphilosophy mods told me so.
-Yep, I can’t even “AskPhilosophy” bro!
+Nope, I can’t even “AskPhilosophy” bro!
 Typical, for me.
 No, I’m not allowed to utilize online forums to interact with other like-minded intellectual citizens.

 This class of artist realizes that (1) the conventional critic or consumer isn’t going to understand and (2) if someone doesn’t understand, it may ultimately threaten the artist’s quest for truth and realization of vision.
 Thus, to this end and in pursuit of mystification, the great artist learns to encode their work with a vaporous shroud of enigma.
 In this way, if the art truly merits criticism and study, then those who meditate on the piece long enough may unlock the truth.